Ottawa’s Best Places

 This pedestrian-only policy was implemented in 1967 after previous experiments of closing the street to vehicles in the summertime were seen as successes.
 Sparks Street was the first street in the country to permanently go car-free.

-The street got its name from Nicholas Sparks, a businessman who owned much of the surrounding property in the 19th century.
+The street was named eponymously after Nicholas Sparks, a businessman who owned much of the surrounding property in the 19th century.
 Today, the street is home to Sparks Street Mall and hosts multiple annual events.
 The area is also home to numerous historic sites and noteworthy places to visit.

 Sparks Street Mall